exakat/exakat/docs/Rules.rst

 The parameter name doesn't reflect the typehint used.

-There are no restriction on parameter names, except its unicity in the signature.
+There are no restriction on parameter names, except its uniqueness in the signature.
 Yet, using a scalar typehint as the name for another typehinted value is just misleading.

 .. code-block:: php